tudasc/TypeART/README.md

 ```

 Each type is registered at startup with the TypeART runtime using the callback `void __typeart_register_type(const void* type_ptr);`.
-The callback adds the type information to our type database (for user queries) and assigns a unique `type-id`.
+The callback adds the type information to the type database (for user queries) and assigns a unique `type-id`.
 Each user-defined type layout is assigned a unique integer `type-id` starting at 256.
 Built-in types (e.g., float) use predefined type-ids (< 256) and byte layouts.
 The runtime library correlates the allocation with the respective type (and layout) during execution via the `type-id`.

 ##### 1.1.3.2 File-based serialization
 After instrumentation, the file `typeart-types.yaml` (`env TYPEART_TYPES`) contains the static type information.
 Each user-defined type layout is
-extracted and an integer `type-id` is attached to it.
+extracted and an integer `type-id` is attached to it (similarly to hybrid and inline serialization).
 For example, consider the following C struct:

 ```c